Bellaria Film Festival

 Organised by the Municipality of Bellaria Igea Marina, it will have the artistic direction of Daniela Persico, and the management of Approdi, a start-up of auteur cinema.

 BFF Hub: 4 film workshops for young film lovers!

-Bellaria Film Festival 40 opens a new teaching and meeting programme for young film lovers and young film workers, from 12 to 15 May 2022.
+Bellaria Film Festival opens a new teaching and meeting programme for young film lovers and young film workers.

 Four workshops with tutors and experts, to bring emerging young filmmakers together with European professionals.

-The BFF will offer hospitality for the nights from 12 to 15 May, to the participants.
+The BFF will offer hospitality for 3 nights to the participants.

 BECOMING PRODUCERS | A workshop dedicated to young producers, their creative role and how to accompany an author.